WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

 “Ordinarily, all taxes paid primarily by persons who can shift the burden upon someone else, or who are under no legal compulsion to pay them, are considered indirect taxes;” Pollock v.
 Farmer’s Loan & Trust Co., 157 U.S. 429, 558 (1895)

-then he can hire a citizen or resident alien to do the job instead of hiring a non-resident alien or foreign corporation, and thereby avoid the withholding of income tax and the “duty… to retain and pay the sum of tax” identified in the legislation by the Supreme Court.
+then he can hire a citizen or resident alien to do the job instead of hiring a non-resident alien or foreign corporation (who are the actual statutory subjects of the tax under the provisions of Sections 1441, 1442, & 1443), and thereby avoid the withholding of income tax and the “duty(as identified in the legislation by the Supreme Court) “to retain and pay the sum of tax” as federal tax collectors.

-What you have to understand, is that: As an indirect tax that is collected by Withholding Agents who shift the burden of the tax they pay to subject foreign parties, THERE IS NO DUTY IN THE LAW FOR A CITIZEN TO PAY INCOME TAX ON THEIR OWN EARNINGS, or to file a Form 1040 reporting their own earnings, because,
+What you have to understand, is that: As an indirect tax that is collected by Withholding Agents who shift the burden of the tax they pay to the subject foreign parties (“persons”), THERE IS NO DUTY IN THE LAW FOR A CITIZEN TO PAY INCOME TAX ON THEIR OWN EARNINGS, or to file a Form 1040 reporting their own earnings, because,

-CITIZENS ARE NOT REQUIRED BY LAW TO PAY INCOME TAX ON THEIR OWN DOMESTIC EARNINGS,
+CITIZENS ARE NOT REQUIRED BY LAW TO PAY INCOME TAX ON THEIR OWN DOMESTIC EARNINGS or (effectively) WITHHOLD TAX FROM THEMSELVES,

 They are required by law to ACT AS TAX COLLECTORS in the form of “Withholding Agents” and withhold income tax from payments made to foreign, non-resident persons.
 That’s all.
-That’s the indirect tax that was tested and upheld by the Supreme Court in 1916.
-And, just like the sales tax that is actually written in the law, the federal income tax is also only collected and paid indirectly by federal tax collectors.
-There is no direct taxation of the citizens own income written in the law.
+That is the complete authority and entire extent of the income tax law that was actually tested and upheld by the Supreme Court in 1916.
+And, just like the sales tax that is actually written in the law, the federal income tax is also ONLY collected and paid indirectly by federal tax collectors who are defined in law at 26 U.S.C. § 7701(a)(16) as tax collectors in the form of Withholding Agents” who are the “persons” made liable by statute for the payment of the tax in Section 1461.
+There is no direct taxation of the citizens own income written legitimately anywhere in the law.

 And if we enforced the tax as it is actually written instead of in the unlawful communistic manner that we do, we wouldn’t have the illegal immigrant labor problem in America that we do today.